penberg/multiplayer-matchmaker/README.md

 # Multiplayer Matchmaker

-This project implements a multiplayer matchmaker with ChiselStrike.
+This project implements a multiplayer matchmaking server for games with [ChiselStrike](http://github.com/chiselstrike/chiselstrike/).

 ## Getting Started